sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

-hundreds of related time series, and DeepAR outperforms classical forecasting methods including but not limited to autoregressive integrated moving average (ARIMA), exponential smoothing (ETS), Time Series Forecasting with Linear Learner for this type of applications.
+hundreds of related time series, and DeepAR outperforms classical forecasting methods including but not limited to autoregressive integrated moving average (ARIMA), exponential smoothing (ETS), Time Series Forecasting with Linear Learner for this type of application.

 [^1]:[COVID-19 Dashboard](https://systems.jhu.edu/research/public-health/ncov/) by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University (JHU)".
 ArcGIS.
 Johns Hopkins University.
 Retrieved 20 June 2020.